puppeteer/puppeteer/README.md

 **2. Runs a bundled version of Chromium**

 By default, Puppeteer downloads and uses a specific version of Chromium so its API is guaranteed to work out of the box.
-To use Puppeteer with a different version of Chrome, pass in the executable's path when creating a `Browser` instance:
+To use Puppeteer with a different version of Chrome or Chromium, pass in the executable's path when creating a `Browser` instance:

 ```js